nfdi4plants/ARC-specification/ARC specification.md

 Notes:
   - The attribute *publishable* does not imply that data and metadata contained in an ARC are suitable for publication in a specific outlet (e.g. PRIDE, GEO, EBI).
 While it may be straightforward to convert the ARC schema into one required by specific publishers or repositories, additional metadata requirements may be enforced during conversion.
 These are intentionally not captured in this specification.

-## ARC Provenance

-*(Is this section really needed?)*

-The ARC is meant to exist in an evolving form for long periods, thus provenance information is crucial.
-It provides different sources of provenance information:
-Metadata from the isa.investigation.xlsx file Information produced by the workflow runs by individual tools History of the underlying versioning system (who changed what when)

-Version numbers, strict documentation of changes (what/by whom), a process to revert that, ...

-## Conversion of ARCs to RO Crates
+## Appendix: Conversion of ARCs to RO Crates

 *(would be great if we could include this)*